 All prospective new employees shall be subject to criminal background and prior employment drug screen.
-Prosepctive employees may be subjet to a pre employment credit checks where requested by the elected official or department head.
+Prospective employees may be subject to a pre-employment credit checks where requested by the elected official or department head.
+All County prospective county employees shall be subject to a criminal and in certain cases, civil and financial background check.
+Any prospective employee of Delaware County shall provide consent to said checks.
+If consent is not given, then any conditional offer or offer of employment shall be rescinded immediately.